risk-first/website/Software-Dependency-Risk.md

 - Payment is usually based on _usage_, mitigating [Funding Risk](Scarcity-Risk#funding-risk).  e.g. Instead of having to pay up-front for a license and hire in-house software administrators, they can leave this function to the experts.
 - Potentially, you out-source the [Operational Risk](Operational-Risk) to a third party. e.g. ensuring availability, making sure data is secure and so on.

 SaaS is now a very convenient way to provide _commercial_ software.
 Popular examples of SaaS might be [SalesForce](https://en.wikipedia.org/wiki/Salesforce.com), or [GMail](https://en.wikipedia.org/wiki/Gmail).
-Both of which follow the commonly-used [Freemium](https://en.wikipedia.org/wiki/Freemium) model, where the basic service is provided free, but upgrading to a paid account gives extra benefits.
+Both of which follow the commonly-used [Freemium](https://en.wikipedia.org/wiki/Freemium) model, where the basic service is provided free but upgrading to a paid account gives extra benefits.

 ![Software-as-a-Service (SaaS) Attendant Risks](images/generated/risks/software-dependency/software_dependency_table_2_large.png)

-The diagram above summarises the risks raised in some of the available literature.
+The diagram above summarises the risks raised in some of the available literature (sources below).
 Some take-aways:

 - Clearly, [Operational Risk](Operational-Risk) is now a big concern.
 By depending on a third-party organisation you are tying yourself to its success or failure in a much bigger way than just by using a piece of open-source software.
 What happens to data security, both in the data centre and over the Internet?
 Although you might choose a SaaS solution to mitigate _internal_ [Operational Risk](Operational-Risk), you might just be "throwing it over the wall" to a third party, who might do a worse job.
 - With [Feature Risk](Feature-Risk) you now have to contend with the fact that the software will be upgraded _outside your control_, and you may have limited control over which features get added or changed.